g-abhishek/deidara-pixelbin-react/artifacts/react/README.md

     * `zone`: A 6 character slug of any of your PixelBin zones.
     * `version`: CDN API version.
     * `transformations`: Array of transformations to be applied.
 Optional.
 If not provided original will be fetched.
-    * `transformationPattern`: String of transformations to be applied.
-Optional.
-If not provided original will be fetched.
     * `filePath`: Path to the file on Pixelbin storage.
 Required.
     * `baseUrl`: Domain of your CDN.
 Defaults to `https://cdn.pixelbin.io/`
 * `onLoad` - A function to be called when the image is loaded.
 Will be invoked with the event object.